sohyun-l/garasam_project_page/README.md

 # GaRASAM

-This is the repository that contains source code for the [Nerfies website](https://GaRASAM.github.io).
+This is the repository that contains source code for the [GaRA-SAM website](https://sohyun-l.github.io/garasam_project_page).